Binance Market Update (2022-09-26)

 Binance

-The global cryptocurrency market cap now stands at $0.93T, down by -0.04% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.94T, up by 1.00% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include LUNC, ANC, and LUNA, up by 35%, 12%, and 12%, respectively.
+Market outperformers include LUNC, LUNA, and USTC, up by 41%, 17%, and 15%, respectively.

 Top stories of the day: